The soul unto itself

 The soul should stand in awe.

-We are busy working to bring Emily Dickinson's "The soul unto itself" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The soul unto itself" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The soul unto itself" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.